ddbj/submission-excel2xml/README.md

 Before submitting the metadata XMLs, [upload sequence data files to the submission directory](https://www.ddbj.nig.ac.jp/dra/submission-e.html#upload-sequence-data).
 After logging in the D-way, [upload the Submission, Experiment and Run XMLs in the XML upload area of the DRA submission](https://www.ddbj.nig.ac.jp/dra/submission-e.html#create-metadata-in-xml-files).

+## When Github and XML generation are not clear for you

+Download [DRA metadata Excel](https://www.ddbj.nig.ac.jp/files/submission/dra_metadata.xlsx) from website, fill in and send it to the DRA team by Email (trace@ddbj.nig.ac.jp).